Binyoh1/Binyoh1/README.md

 - 👋 Hi, I’m @Binyoh1
 - 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently improving my Data Analysis with Python skills (pandas, data visualization & exploration)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
                       Discord: Nimo16#9050